-The annual Florida Realtors Convention certainly was in full force this year, and included many speakers with valuable information.
+The annual Florida Realtors Convention certainly was in full force this year and included many speakers with valuable information.
 I was lucky enough to get to sit in on some of the classes being offered to agents at the convention, and I was impressed by not only the information provided in the classes but also the professionalism and sheer desire to learn from the attending agents.
-Since real estate is such a visually driven business, accompanied with a growth in transactions and listings moving electronically, I thought providing a top five list of the best apps real estate agents can utilize in their business would be beneficial.
+Since real estate is such a visually driven business, accompanied by a growth in transactions and listings moving electronically, I thought providing a top five list of the best apps real estate agents can utilize in their business would be beneficial.

-This app is a little less known and newer in age when compared to the strong veterans above.
+This app is a little less known and newer in an age when compared to the strong veterans above.
 Periscope is a video-based app that syncs with your Twitter page.
 When logging into Periscope, Twitter will send out a tweet to all your followers that you are now live on periscope.
-From there, users will be able to see the live video stream from your phone and be able to respond to you over the app in real time.
-Periscope would be a great app to utilize during an open house or when you have secured a listing and are ready to showcase to potential buyers.
+From there, users will be able to see the live video stream from their phone and be able to respond to you over the app in real time.
+Periscope would be a great app to utilize during an open house or when you have secured a listing and are ready to showcase it to potential buyers.
 The app gives the perception of seeing a “behind-the-scenes” type of moment and has been widely received by the general public.
 Periscope actually hit 10 million unique users in the month of August.

 Another great resource for real estate agents to utilize is Youtube.
-Agents can update a full walk through of a home in just minutes and allow potential buyers from all over the world to have access to it.
+Agents can update a full walk-through of a home in just minutes and allow potential buyers from all over the world to have access to it.
 Youtube has proven to be very beneficial in terms of securing international and foreign buyers.
 Youtube can also be accessed through both mobile and desktop versions.
 Remember that if you are going to post a video on both Facebook and Youtube, upload to Youtube first to prevent the video from not working correctly on either platform.